 Pro Tip: Make sure there are no sneaky weed seeds in your mulch.
 Straw often contains extraneous weed seeds, so use high-quality straw from a trusted provider.

 Water the sheet mulched area with about an inch of water weekly.
 Your sheet mulched area is ready for planting when the layers have decomposed to the point that you cannot distinguish the old lawn from the mulch: It all looks like one fresh, fertile space.
-Remember, this typically occurs five to six months after mulching.
+Remember, this typically takes five to six months after mulching.

 Once your area is ready, pull the mulch back, cut through the cardboard, and dig your plants deep into the soil to ensure that roots make contact with the ground.